 - High-speed spin cycles remove more water from the load, resulting in shorter drying times

-- Load capacities are generally larger than with a traditional washer, partially because the agitator is gone (or much shorter), which means a few less washloads to process and less water, detergent, and energy to wash and dry
+- Load capacities are generally larger than with a traditional washer, partially because the agitator is gone (or much shorter), which means fewer washloads to process and less water, detergent, and energy to wash and dry

 - Accompanying dryers must also meet certain criteria for lower energy use to carry the HE symbol.
 The Energy Star program has not been extended to dryers.